 Named for a 19th-century Georgian writer, Alexander Kazbegi, this mountain retreat’s use of natural materials in the interior retains the rustic mountain environment, providing maximum comfort where travelers will feel the complete leisure and relaxation of their surroundings.
 Raw wooden floors and locally-made carpets give this hotel a rustic-chic character, with fireplaces and bookshelves adding to the effect.

-For adventure seekers, the hotel offers a range of outdoor activities from quad-bike tours to heli skiing while history and culture enthusiasts can explore the nearby landmark Gergeti Trinity Church situated on the right bank of the river Chkheri.
+For adventure seekers, the hotel offers a range of outdoor activities, from quad-bike tours to heli-skiing.
+At the same time, history and culture enthusiasts can explore the nearby landmark Gergeti Trinity Church situated on the right bank of the river Chkheri.